CJSCommonPlatform/file-service-spike/README.md

 This operation returns a token (UUID).

+The actual file name is stored as meta data

+The file is stored as blob with UUID as name

 ### GET File

 Get an object from the file store using the token (UUID)